jedinym/sqc-text/main.typ

 #pagebreak()
 = Evaluation
-Compare aspects of the service to the PDB standalone validation server.

 == Scaling
 To test SQC's scaling capabilities, we validated thirty structures with an increasing number of replicas.
-We chose thirty structures because it is the highest number of replicas that can be provisioned in the _Kubernetes_ project, while fitting into quota memory limits. @figure-scaling shows that with the increasing number of replicas, the time spent on multiple structure validations drops rapidly.
-Scaling replicas further is possible, the limiting factor is the resource quota in the _Kubernetes_ cluster.
+We chose thirty structures because it is the highest number of replicas that can be provisioned in the _Kubernetes_ project while fitting into quota memory limits. @figure-scaling shows that with the increasing number of replicas, the time spent on multiple structure validations drops rapidly.
+Scaling replicas further is possible; the limiting factor is the resource quota in the _Kubernetes_ cluster.

 #figure(